This recipe for Papas con chorizo, or potatoes with Mexican sausage, is a classic Mexican breakfast dish that requires only a few ingredients.

 - Boil the potatoes: Wash, peel, and cube the potatoes.
 Place them in a pot of salted water and boil them for 10-15 minutes or until just tender.
 Drain and set aside.

 - Cook the Mexican chorizo: Place a pan on medium-low heat and add the sausage meat.
 Cook, stirring to break up any clumps.
+Optional, add some diced onion.
 It should take about 10 minutes before the meat gets cooked through and the fat has rendered out.
 Do not let the meat become hard and overcooked.

 - Assemble the dish: Add the potatoes and the chilies and let the mixture cook over medium flame, stirring it from time to time until the potato has browned a little.
 Set the mixture aside to cool off a little before serving it.